PhD Candidate

 McMillan-Wilhoit, Juliana, Elisabeth Bastian, Matthew Hiett, and Noah Garfinkle.
 "A four-part framework for geodesign software creation and research."
 Transactions in GIS.
 2018.

-Ehlschlaeger, Charles R., David A. Browne, Natalie R. Myers, Jeffrey A. Burkhalter, Carey Baxter, Yizhao Gao, Dandong Yin, and Mathew D. Hiett.
+Ehlschlaeger, Charles R., David A. Browne, Natalie R. Myers, Jeffrey A. Burkhalter, Carey Baxter, Yizhao Gao, Dandong Yin, and Matthew D. Hiett.
 "From Data to Decision with Analytic Frameworks: Presenting Data Errors and Uncertainties for Operational Planning," Military Intelligence Professional Bulletin, July-September, 2016. p.
 44-47.

 Ehlschlaeger, Charles R.; Gao, Yizhao; Westervelt, James D.; Lozar, Robert C.; Drigo, Marina V.; Burkhalter, Jeffrey A.; Baxter, Carey L.; Hiett, Matthew D.; Myers, Natalie R.; and Hartman, Ellen R. (2016) "Mapping neighborhood scale survey responses with uncertainty metrics," Journal of Spatial Information Science: Issue 13, 103-130.